mxdi9i7/standard-js-react-webpack/README.md

-# Octaive Web Chat Client
+# Client Starter for React Projects

-###### Embeddable web advertisement unit for the [the Botframework](https://dev.botframework.com/).
+###### Customizable standard project template for React projects

 ---

 ## Introduction

-Octaive chatbot client.
 The documentation has several parts each contains content related to a different audience.
 Check out the table of content to find the documentation that you're looking for.

 ## I am a ...
 - [Frontend Developers](/docs/developers/README.md)